 Aligned with the Massachusetts History and Social Science Frameworks, this course is offered to seniors who demonstrated proficiency in Honors United States History II or Honors Modern World History, or who received a teacher recommendation from their grade 10 or grade 11 social studies teacher.
 Students in this course will revisit the Founding Documents of the United States and Massachusetts with an emphasis on understanding their relevance and impact on policies and politics in the present.
 Students will study these topics by exploring and researching guiding questions such as "What does it mean to be an informed citizen?" and "How involved should the United States government be in world affairs?"
 Topics involve political parties and the political spectrum, analysis of the U.S. Constitution, landmark Supreme Court cases, and current events.

-In studying these topics, students apply grades 11-12 reading, writing and speaking and listening skills, and learn vocabulary and concepts related to history and social science.
+In studying these topics, students will apply reading, writing, speaking, and listening standards, and expand vocabulary and concepts related to history and social science.